 The instructor’s job is to present only the steps that will keep students in the 1st Circle at all times.
 The student’s job is to keep him/herself in the 1st Circle at all times and to speak up if he needs help to do so.

-When students have never heard of a topic and have no understanding of it at all, a diagram of the relative lack of connection between ones body and an awareness of the topic is the 5th Circle.
+When students have never heard of a topic and have no understanding of it at all, a diagram of the lack of connection between one’s body and awareness of the topic is the 5th Circle.

 When a student begins to get an idea of what the topic is about, a fitting diagram of this awareness relative to the body is the 4th Circle.